bengrunfeld/study-notes/immutable-js.md

 [source](https://www.ibm.com/developerworks/library/j-jtp02183/index.html)

-### 12. Immutable Objects prevent NULL references, which are bad
+### 12. Immutable Objects Prevent NULL References, Which Are Bad

 Tony Hoare once said: I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.